 The bill amends Sections 41-6-3 and 41-6-4 of the Code of Alabama 1975, which pertain to the Department of Archives and History and its Board of Trustees.
 Key changes include the board's composition, which will now consist of one member from each congressional district as of January 1, 2025, in addition to nine at-large members and the Governor or their designee.
-The process for filling vacancies has been revised to require appointing authorities to fill each vacancy, with terms specified for both congressional district and at-large positions.
+The process for filling vacancies has been revised to require appointing authorities to fill each vacancy, with specific terms for congressional district and at-large positions.
 The bill also emphasizes the importance of diversity in the board's membership, reflecting the state's demographics in terms of race, gender, geography, and economic status.

 Engrossed: 41-6-3, 41-6-4